 - Beat the cream cheese first.
 You want it super creamy and smooth.

-- Fold in the crab.
+- Gently fold in the crab meat.
 Avoid using a mixer for this step because you don’t want to completely break down the lump crab.

 The process is quick, simple, and foolproof as long as you’re using the right ingredients.
 A handheld or stand mixer is definitely helpful and makes mixing easier, but I’ve mixed it together by hand before too.

 Serving Crab Dip

 For serving, keep things simple.
 You want the flavors from the dip to shine, so don’t serve with crackers or breads with overpowering flavors.
 Baguette slices, toasted artisan bread (pictured!), or sturdy crackers/pita chips are key so you can scoop up all that lump crab.

 At the market, you can find canned, frozen, or fresh (refrigerated) crab meat.
 Unrefrigerated canned crab meat doesn’t have the freshest flavor (obviously).
 If you need to use canned, look for canned crab meat in the refrigerated section of your market.
 The fresher the crab meat, the better the crab dip will taste.